National insurance contributions (NICs)

 Inheritance, estate, and gift taxes

-Inheritance tax (IHT) is a transfer tax payable on a taxpayer’s chargeable worldwide estate above the nil-rate band (NRB), which has been GBP 325,000 since 6 April 2009.
+Inheritance tax (IHT) is payable on a taxpayer’s death on the value of assets (not covered by any reliefs or exemptions) that are above the available nil rate band (NRB).
+The NRB has been GBP 325,000 since 6 April 2009.
 IHT is also payable during life on certain 'chargeable lifetime transfers', the most common of which is transfers into most types of trusts.
 Where an individual makes a lifetime transfer that isn’t immediately chargeable, it may become chargeable if the donor dies within seven years of making the gift.
+This is referred to as a 'potentially exempt transfer' (PET).

-The rules relating to non-domiciled individuals are changing from 6 April 2017.
-Please see the Significant developments section for a summary of the proposed changes.
+The rules relating to non-domiciled individuals changed from 6 April 2017.
+Please see the Significant developments section for a summary of the changes.

 Individuals who are domiciled outside the United Kingdom who have a UK-domiciled spouse or civil partner can elect to be treated as domiciled in the United Kingdom for the purposes of IHT.